 Flight Duration | 12 hours 15 minutes in the air |

 During the emergency, the flight crew played a crucial role in keeping everyone safe.
-As soon as the malfunction in the Rolls-Royce Trent XWB engine’s anti-ice system was detected, the crew followed the airline’s emergency protocols without hesitation.
+As soon as the malfunction in the Rolls-Royce Trent XWB engine’s anti-ice system was suspected, the crew followed the airline’s emergency protocols without hesitation.
 They quickly assessed the situation and decided to divert the flight to Los Angeles International Airport (LAX), which was the safest option at the time.

 The decision to divert wasn’t made lightly.
 The crew considered several factors, such as fuel reserves, the condition of the aircraft, and the availability of suitable airports.
 They knew that continuing the flight over the remote Pacific could have been dangerous, especially with the engine malfunction.

-Fuel Consumption (Diversion) | $500,000 |
+Additional Fuel Consumption | ~500,000 |

-Landing Fees at LAX | $50,000 |
+Landing Fees at LAX | ~50,000 |

-Emergency Maintenance & Inspection | $300,000 |
+Emergency Maintenance/Inspection | ~300,000 |

-Passenger Rerouting | $800,000 |
+Passenger Rerouting/Rebooking | ~800,000 |

-Hotel/Meals Compensation | $400,000 |
+Hotel & Meal Compensation | ~400,000 |

 💾 AI’s Potential: Up to $1.95 Million in Preventable Losses